Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/yellowbrick.md

 ## Prerequisites

-Hero Pixel Cloud only supports connecting to your Yellowbrick instances with SSL or TLS encryption.
+HeroPixelCloud only supports connecting to your Yellowbrick instances with SSL or TLS encryption.
 TLS is used by default.
 Other than that, you can proceed with the open-source instructions below.

 You'll need the following information to configure the Yellowbrick destination: